Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Classify emotions/README.md

 **WARNING**
 * You can change the "version" of the model saved to don't rewrite the previous model saved using the line 121.
-* Please make sure of the path that has the address of the neural network model be correct in the line 122 (don't change or delete the model name that are wroten after the last slash, if you do it, please check the path to load the model in the tools that use the model):
+* Please make sure of the path that has the address of the neural network model be correct in the line 122 (don't change or delete the model name that are written after the last slash, if you do it, please check the path to load the model in the tools that use the model):
 ```[PYTHON]
   120 # Is saved the model of the neural network.
   121 Version = '1' # Version of the model created.